 Whenever God mentions prophethood (al-nubuwata) in the Quran, He mentions scripture and sometimes wisdom as well.
 The association of prophethood and scripture cannot be missed except by those who are blocked by God from seeing the truth.
 The following are some examples from the Quran that will further clarify the definition of the term prophet:

-[3:79] It is not appropriate for a human that God gives him the scripture, wisdom and prophethood, then he would say to the people: “Be worshipers of me other than God!” rather (he would say): “Be worshipers of the Lord for what you have been taught of the scripture, and for what you have been learning.”
+[3:79] It has not been for a human that God gives him the scripture, wisdom and prophethood, then he says to the people: “You shall be worshipers of me other than God!” rather “You shall be Lord’s worshippers for what you have been to teach the scripture, and for what you have been to study.”

-Note: There is also a hint in the verse that the more we study the Quran, the more we will learn from it.
+Note: Here is a warning for us that we never fall into idol worshipping of any prophet with also a hint that the more we study the Quran, the more we will learn from it to avoid idol worshipping.